belzecue/BimDav_godot-rollback-netcode/README.md

 if something goes wrong.

-If you are logging, you'll want to call `SyncManager.start_logging()` just before calling `SyncManager.start()` and just after calling `SyncManager.stop()`.
-The logs are meant to contain data from just a single match, which is what the "Log inspector" tool will expect.
+If you are logging, you'll want to call `SyncManager.start_logging()` just before calling `SyncManager.start()`, and `SyncManager.stop_logging()` just after calling `SyncManager.stop()`.
+The logs are meant to contain data from just a single match, which is what the "Log inspector" tool will expect

 License
 -------